Fungus - including Mold and Yeasts

 Takes some of the pressure off to realize you're just a really advanced fungus, now doesn't it?
 We have not found a transition form between fungus and animals, and it may be extinct, but we have stumbled on several other "extinct" transition forms, so it's possible we eventually will find one.

 Unlike plants, but like animals, funguses do not generate their own energy.
 They subsist entirely by breaking down and absorbing dead or living plant or animal material (which in some rare cases are other funguses).
 They also break down and absorb minerals.
+Like animals and unlike plants, mushrooms generate Vitamin D from exposure to sunlight.

 The photo to the left shows what the main body of a fungus we would call a "mushroom" actually looks like.
 The fibers are called "mycelium", and live in the ground or in decaying vegetation.
 Some are among the largest, heaviest living things on earth - but all unseen to us.
 When times are good they send up fruiting bodies which are the "mushrooms" we pick for food or "medicinal purposes".
 Photo by Rob Hille distributed under license Creative Commons Attribution-ShareAlike v3.0 unported.